 At Texas A&M Health, service is at the core of what we do.
 Each of our colleges was built on the same responsibility to our community.
-By meeting the needs of the disadvantaged, the vulnerable and those in most need, we have answered that calling.
+We have answered that calling.

 However, the world around us is rapidly changing, and health care is no exception.
 It requires innovative solutions to profound challenges and tough questions.
 That, above all, means health care education, research and practice should be nimble, collaborative and fit for austere environments.
 We have more work to do.

 We’re not different, but we are doing things differently at Texas A&M Health.
-By embracing lived experiences, building strong partnerships, focusing our research growth, reflecting the diversity of our state, and improving how and where we deliver care, we will separate ourselves from the pack.
+By embracing lived experiences, building strong partnerships, focusing our research growth, and improving how and where we deliver care, we will separate ourselves from the pack.
 It’s a new way of caring for health.
 We call it VISION360.

 Embracing the Future of Health